Material Adverse Change (MAC) / Material Adverse Effect (MAE) Clauses

 Exam Tip: Gotchas

 • Akorn v.
-Fresenius (2018) is the singular Delaware precedent finding a MAE.
-Required a 25% revenue decline plus regulatory compliance collapse plus remediation costs near 20% of deal value.
-Cite Akorn as the only Delaware Chancery case to clear the bar.
+Fresenius (2018) is the landmark Delaware precedent finding a MAE.
+It took a severe, sustained business decline plus a regulatory-compliance collapse with large remediation costs.
+Cite Akorn as the landmark Delaware Chancery case clearing the bar.

 • MAC requires materiality AND durational significance.
 A bad quarter is not enough.
 The change must be expected to persist for years.
 Trap answer choices may suggest a short-term decline triggers a walk-away.